pedrocava/Recon/README.md

 # Recon - Economics with R

-This package aims to provide undergraduate students and teachers realiable ways of computing and exploring canonical models in economics.
+This package aims to provide undergraduate students and professors realiable ways of computing and exploring canonical models in economics.

 # Installation